MailToolbox/mail_plugger/docs/usage_of_aws_ses_in_ruby_on_rails.md

-## How to use AWS SES with MailPlugger in Ruby on Rails
+# How to use AWS SES with MailPlugger in Ruby on Rails

+**Please note that these examples were not tested, but I believe it should work.**

 Let's use mailer method which was defined [here](https://github.com/norbertszivos/mail_plugger/blob/main/docs/usage_in_ruby_on_rails.md).